Louis Tribert: Early years

-a member of the National Convention representing Deux-Sèvres who had voted for the death of Louis XVI of France.
+a member of the National Convention representing Deux-Sèvres who had voted for the death of Louis XVI.

 He was a brilliant student at the Bourbon College, and then spent some time at the University of Berlin.
 He traveled in Europe, Egypt and North America.
 A landowner at Saint-Denis (Deux-Sèvres), he built a public school at his own expense.